hsynercn/Data_Compression_RLC/README.md

 # Data_Compression_RLC
-Check encoding sizes of monochrome, 4 bit grayscale and 256 color table.
+Run-length encoding is a form of lossless data compression